tvon/rinku/README.markdown

 NOTE: If the input text is HTML, it's expected to be already escaped.
 Rinku will perform no escaping.

-NOTE: Currently the follow protocols are considered safe and are the only ones that will be autolinked.
+NOTE: Currently the following protocols are considered safe and are the only ones that will be autolinked.

     http:// https:// ftp:// mailto://